Interest Rates and Interest Charges

 Authorized User Fee

-$20 annually (an optional fee if you add an additional cardholder to your account)
+$20 annually (if you add an additional cardholder to your account)

 2% of each cash advance